 Sure, a budget is an important tool to help you balance your income and your spending, keep your savings on track, and help you avoid debt.
 But, like many good things, it sometimes goes off the rails.
 A person might start a budget with the best of intentions but then find it hard to stick to it.
 Or they might encounter an emergency expense and have a hard time getting back in the groove.

 Here, you’ll learn what the common pitfalls are and how to avoid these most common budgeting mistakes so your financial life can thrive.
-Among the topics covered:

-Now, here are 10 of the most common budget mistakes people make.
+Here are 10 of the most common budget mistakes people make.
 Get familiar with them and try not to fall into their traps.

 1. Not Having a Budget